 The training materials and methods that are/will be used and when they will be delivered.
 A range of training delivery methods must be considered/proposed and used where appropriate and hosting arrangements for online materials to be outlined.

-For new capabilities, explain how the training will be piloted and evaluated so that feedback can be incorporated into the main training delivery

 How/ where the training is going to be delivered. i.e. on-site, at your venues or as self-directed / eLearning

 How you will ensure your training is contextualised and role-based including how new or local business processes will be included in the training design>

+Training for new capabilities

+Training Impact Analysis

+< Prior to rolling out training on a new capability, a Training Impact Analysis should be carried out to gauge the scale of the impact on end users and correct methods of training to be used.
+The results of this will feed into the local training plan.>

+Pilot Training

+<Pilot training is a walkthrough of the training method and materials with a representative target audience to effectively test the training prior to implementation/roll out.
+Pilots should be carried out for all new capabilities

+Describe how the training will be piloted and evaluated so that feedback can be incorporated into the main training delivery >

 Training environment